orbisgis/doc.orbisgis.org/docs/users/attributes.rst

 	      :width: 16 pt

-Operation on lines
+Operation on rows
 -------------------------

-With a right-click on a line, the user can access to several options:
+With a right-click on a row, the user can access to several options:

 - Filter selected rows ( |FilterSelection| ) (non-selected lines will be hidden),
 - Create a datasource from the selection ( |CreateDataFromSel| ): export the selection into a new layer,